 TikTok isn’t just about sharing fun videos.
 You can also “duet” with another user by posting a video reaction to theirs, comment on another user’s videos, and message other users.
-Predators take advantage of these features.
+TikTok predators take advantage of these features.

 Liz W., an 18-year-old activist trying to stop this problem, talked about the disadvantages of some of these features with Buzzfeed News.
 She said, “If some creepy guy just keeps liking videos of younger girls doing similar audios or soundtracks or hashtags, those are going to keep coming up on his ‘For You’ page, so it's easier for him to find more victims.
 And I think that's what makes it so easy for predators to come on it and victimize young children.”